 North Dakota's crude oil production

-North Dakota's annual crude oil production has more than doubled between 2010 and 2012 with increased extraction of oil from the deposits of Bakken Formation in the north-west corner of North Dakota.
-The state accounted for ten percent of the total crude oil production in the US in 2012, which makes it the largest oil producing state in America, followed by Texas and the US Federal Offshore region.
+North Dakota's annual crude oil production more than doubled between 2010 and 2012 with increased extraction of oil from the deposits of Bakken Formation in the north-west corner of North Dakota.
+The state accounted for ten percent of the total crude oil production in the US in 2012, making it the biggest oil producing state in America, followed by Texas and the US Federal Offshore region.

-North Dakota, however, has just one refinery currently, the Tesoro refinery in Mandan, which has a processing capacity of 58,000 barrels of crude oil per day.
-Much of the crude oil produced in North Dakota is sent to other markets through pipeline, rail and truck.
+However, North Dakota had just one refinery at that time; the Tesoro refinery in Mandan.
+This facility has a processing capacity of 58,000 barrels of crude oil a day.
+Much of the crude oil produced in North Dakota was being sent to other markets through pipeline, rail and truck.

-In contrast, the demand for diesel fuel and kerosene in the state has increased significantly.
+In contrast, the demand for diesel fuel and kerosene in the state increased significantly.
 The diesel consumption rose by 51% between 2007 and 2012.
-North Dakota's current diesel demand per day is 53,000 barrels, with half of the state's diesel fuel imported.
+North Dakota's current diesel demand a day is more than 53,000 barrels, with half of the state's diesel fuel imported.

-The scenario has created investment opportunities in the refinery business in North Dakota.
+The scenario created investment opportunities in the refinery business in North Dakota.

 A refinery near Trenton in the north-west North Dakota has also been planned apart from Dakota Prairie.
-The $200m Trenton refinery owned by Dakota Oil Processing is likely to break ground in 2013.
-The 20,000 barrel-per-day Trenton plant will mainly produce light gas oil.
+The $200m Trenton refinery owned by Dakota Oil Processing is yet to break ground.
+The 20,000 barrels per day (bpd) Trenton plant will mainly produce light gas oil.